South Africa Safaris

 South Africa is known as the adventure capital of the world and one can spend a few weeks here before exhausting all the options available as far as outdoor and adventure activities and tourist attractions are concerned.

-Whether you are a nature enthusiast, devoted safari guest or first time safari guest, your expectations are sure to be exceeded.
+Whether one is a nature enthusiast, devoted safari guest or first time safari goer, expectations are sure to be exceeded.
 Popular tourist destinations in South Africa include the Kruger National Park, the beautiful city of Cape Town, the Cape Winelands, the Garden Route, Durban, the Drakensberg, and Cape Town's beaches.

 The Northern Cape Province in South Africa extends itself to the aridity of the Kalahari Desert.
-The Kalahari is characterised by rich, red sand dunes and is well vegetated with shrubs, patches of trees and even some grasslands.
 This is where the legendary San Bushmen have lived for 30 000 years.
-The Kalahari sands of the Northern Cape are transformed by the mighty Orange River, which brings life to South Africa's hottest driest area as it forms the Augrabies Falls.
-Also significant of the area is the shared Kgalagadi Transfrontier Park, which joins Botswana and South Africa's portions of the Kalahari.
+The Kalahari sands of the Northern Cape are transformed by the mighty Orange River, which brings life to South Africa's hottest driest area.